Snowflyt/hkt-core/README.md

 > [!TIP]
 >
 > This section assumes familiarity with **monads** and **type classes**.
-If you’re new to these concepts, we recommend checking out the [Effect documentation](https://github.com/Effect-TS/website/blob/269d5065c5b548bc7fccc40b164dffcdb61b16bb/content/limbo/hkt.mdx) first — or feel free to skip to the next section, which is more beginner-friendly.
+If you’re new to these concepts, we recommend checking out the [Effect documentation](https://github.com/Effect-TS/effect/blob/566236361e270e575ef1cbf308ad1967c82a362c/packages/typeclass/README.md) or the [fp-ts documentation](https://gcanti.github.io/fp-ts/) first — or feel free to skip to the next section, which is more beginner-friendly.

 Let’s start with a **monad** example.
 A monad is a container type that supports `flatMap` (also known as `chain`) and `of` (also known as `pure` or `return`).
 For example, both `Array` and `Option` are monads because they support these operations.
 Since TypeScript doesn’t have a built-in `Option` type, let’s define one first: